borgstrom/reeve/README.md

 Security
 --------

-The security of etcd is paramount to the security of reeve, as it contains all of the private keys and identity information for the network.
+The security of etcd is paramount to the security of reeve, as it contains all the private keys for the CA and all of the and identity information for the network.
 If etcd is compromised, reeve is compromised.

-Thus, the setup and securing of etcd is left as an exercise to the operator.
+The setup and securing of etcd is left as an exercise to the operator.

 Raw Protocol